georgian-io/genai-bootcamp/README.md

 ![Georgian](assets/georgian-logo.png)

-# Georgian GenAI Bootcamp (June 2023)
+# Georgian GenAI Boot Camp - June 2023

-Welcome to the official repository for the Georgian GenAI bootcamp.
-This repository contains all demos used during the bootcamp to help you get started with your own projects!
+Welcome to the Georgian GenAI boot camp repository.
+This repository contains all the demos we used during the bootcamp.

 ## Table of Contents